Bloodaxe90/Satellite_Tracking/README.md

 <p>
   <b>Noise Reduction:</b>
-  <br>Here the Fast Steering Mirror (FSM) was used to correct sinosoidal noise with a frequency of 0.1 Hz and an amplitude of 2 Vpp</br>
+  <br>Here the Fast Steering Mirror (FSM) was used to correct sinusoidal noise with a frequency of 0.1 Hz and an amplitude of 2 Vpp.</br>

-  Below are the results for the Minimum Power (0.0338 uW) and then a Baseline Visible Power (5.55 uW) intially showing the pixel displacement from the origin for each axis and then distrebution of the error from the origin for each axis all for with and withought FSM turned on
+  Below are the results for the Minimum Power (0.0338 µW) and then a Baseline Visible Power (5.55 µW).
+These initially show the pixel displacement from the origin for each axis, and then the distribution of the error from the origin for each axis, both with and without the FSM turned on.

-For the distrebution plots the initial settling down of the tracking is ignored
+For the distribution plots, the initial settling of the tracking is ignored.

   <ul>
-    <li> Minimum Power (0.0338 uW):
+    <li> Minimum Power (0.0338 µW):
       <div style="display: flex; justify-content: space-around; align-items: center;">
         <img width="45%" alt="clipboard2412" src="https://github.com/user-attachments/assets/315ad948-0fdc-48dd-a8ea-f677f30d4db1" />
         <img width="45%" alt="clipboard2354" src="https://github.com/user-attachments/assets/a469d13b-30c6-4d73-8141-11e6239a29ba" />
       </div>
     </li>
-    <li> Baseline Visible Power (5.55 uW):
+    <li> Baseline Visible Power (5.55 µW):
       <div style="display: flex; justify-content: space-around; align-items: center;">
         <img width="45%" alt="clipboard904" src="https://github.com/user-attachments/assets/98be8a8e-5a0c-4f81-a3a5-5032cdea626b" />
         <img width="45%" alt="clipboard1225" src="https://github.com/user-attachments/assets/b58dba47-95eb-4e4a-9473-a034a9caff2d" />